metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 4: 400746a28609f00cee19595a3050cb1e0d1d6b97d6e1bdc77a3e4a1a5937cef3
 5: 281039df3bc38e6e49a7bc80272a0dd08a30fc68362c481723a07f65851a346d

-Polynomial commitments: the same as for participant 1 local state
+Coefficient commitments: the same as for participant 1 local state

 Participant 5 local state: